RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - Useful if the plaintiff has no or limited evidence on how contract formed.
         - BUT, if onus discharged then transaction stands.
     - Many fact scenarios can support a case for both actual and presumed undue influence.
-      - Farmers’ Co-operative Executors & Trustees Ltd v Perks (1989) 52 SASR 399
+      - Farmers' Co-operative Executors & Trustees Ltd v Perks (1989) 52 SASR 399
-        - ‘I am of the view that over the years the defendant achieved an ascendancy over the deceased and I find established as a matter of fact that a special relationship of control and dominance existed.
+        - 'I am of the view that over the years the defendant achieved an ascendancy over the deceased and I find established as a matter of fact that a special relationship of control and dominance existed.
         - The relationship which I have found is sufficient, on the authorities, to give rise to a presumption that the deceased transferred her share in the property to the defendant as the result of undue influence on his part.
           - There is no doubt in my mind that the presumption has not been rebutted. ...
-Rather it is my view that the evidence goes further than simply giving rise to the presumption; it establishes a case of actual undue influence.’
+Rather it is my view that the evidence goes further than simply giving rise to the presumption; it establishes a case of actual undue influence.'
 (416-417, Duggan J)
     - 2 CLASSES OF PRESUMED UNDUE INFLUENCE
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘Where certain special relations exist undue influence is presumed
+        - 'Where certain special relations exist undue influence is presumed
         - Wherever the relation between donor and donee is such that the latter is in a position to exercise dominion over the former by reason of the trust and confidence reposed in the latter, the presumption of undue influence is raised
     - FIDUCIARY RELATIONSHIPS
       - If the relationship between the parties is fiduciary, then the law will presume undue influence on proof of that relationship without more.